czakdesign/website/animations/implicit_widgets.md

 ---
 layout: page
-title: "Flutter implicit animations"
+title: "Flutter Implicit Animations"
-permalink: /animations/implicit_widgets.html
+permalink: /animations/implicit_widgets/
 ---

 * TOC Placeholder
 {:toc}

 If you’re new to Flutter or new to animation, consider starting with the built-in Flutter implicit widgets.
-Implicit animations are useful when you want to quickly add an animation without having to write a lot of animation code because the Flutter SDK implicit widgets already include the `AnimationController`, the ticker provider, the listener, and other animations elements.
+Implicit animations are useful when you want to quickly add an animation without having to write a lot of animation code because the Flutter implicit widgets already include the `AnimationController`, the ticker provider, the listener, and other animations elements.

-Implicit animations are distinct from explicit animations which involve building the animation action using `AnimationController`.
-And implicit animations are different from transition widgets since you don't need to create an animation widget using `AnimatedWidget`, you simply use an existing implicit animation widget such as `AnimatedOpacity` or `AnimatedIcon`.
+ Implicit animations start immediately when a property value changes—they take the property value change as an implicit command to start the animation.

 ## Using an implicit animation widget